 Kevin: Yeah, Edel Music is the largest manufacturer of physical music.
 They’ve got their vinyl plants down in down in Munich.
 So most vinyl that everybody else gets comes through our company because we do a lot of physical formats, special edition Gatefold LPs, different colors, and CD digit packs.
 All these kinds of wonderful, physical formats that people still want.
 And that’s quite important.

 Duncan: So, how important was getting your degree with SAE to this?

 Kevin: It was crucial, especially for where I am now.
-As I say, I wouldn’t have even got the interview if it wasn’t for having the degree.
+As I say, I wouldn’t have even got the interview if it wasn’t for having the music business degree.
 It’s changed my life.
 It took a lot for me to go back to University because I’m not a kid anymore.
 I’m not an old guy, but I’m not a kid.
 But having a plan and thinking if I do this, then potentially in two to three years, I could start doing for work the kind of things I’ve been wanting to do for a long time.
-And now, I don’t think I would have had this job without a degree.
+And now, I don’t think I would have had this job without a degree in music business.
 This job has changed my life more than I could tell you.

 Duncan: With so many people looking to work in creative media these days, the thing that I see with people who do, like yourself, is to go and say: “Right, I’m going to go and get my degree”.
 I think employers recognize that you’ve invested in yourself and if you’ve made that commitment yourself and that undoubtedly helps give you an edge.

 Kevin: Yes, for sure.
 It gives you confidence as well.
 I certainly felt more confident to approach this kind of caliber of job.
 And for all the experience and stuff that I had, I still learned a lot from SAE, which I’m grateful for, too.
 I think the whole thing kind of comes together.